-He was one of the pioneers of robotic surgery for sleep apnea, with one of the largest case volumes in the world, and served as the first surgeon in New England and one of the first surgeons nationally to offer upper airway stimulation therapy for sleep apnea.
+Moreover, he was one of the pioneers of robotic surgery for sleep apnea, with one of the largest case volumes in the world.
+Not only this, he also served as the first surgeon in New England and one of the first surgeons nationally to offer upper airway stimulation therapy for sleep apnea.

-D’Agostino is an assistant professor of Surgery at the Frank Netter School of Medicine Quinnipiac University and at the Uniformed Services University of the Health Sciences/ F. E. Hebert School of Medicine, as well as a clinical instructor at Yale University School of Medicine.
-He is a past member of the Sleep Disorders Committee of the American Academy of Otolaryngology/Head and Neck Surgery, and a reviewer for Otolaryngology/Head and Neck Surgery, Laryngoscope and Sleep and Disordered Breathing.
+Dr. D’agostino is an assistant professor of Surgery at the Frank Netter School of Medicine at Quinnipiac University and at the Uniformed Services University of the Health Sciences/ F. E. Hebert School of Medicine, as well as a clinical instructor at Yale University School of Medicine.
+Also, he is a past member of the Sleep Disorders Committee of the American Academy of Otolaryngology/Head and Neck Surgery, and a reviewer for Otolaryngology/Head and Neck Surgery, Laryngoscope, and Sleep and Disordered Breathing.
 He is a well-known lecturer and has published several papers and book chapters.